How To Stop Reverse Sneezing In Dogs

 - Change in temperature or humidity ie. going from warm moist inside air to outside cold dry air can cause the nasal mucosa to become dry and irritated.

-- Excitement and/or exercise – thought to be related to an increased respiratory rate increasing airflow.
+- Excitement and/or exercise – this is thought to be related to an increased respiratory rate that in turn increases airflow.

 Brachycephalic dog breeds such as French Bulldogs, English Bulldogs, Pugs, Shih Tzu and Lhasa Apso have shortened snouts and an elongated soft palate.